Nia Coffey

 Nia Coffey (born June 11, 1995) is an American professional basketball player with the Atlanta Dream of the Women's National Basketball Association (WNBA).
 A small forward, she was drafted with the fifth overall pick in the 2017 WNBA draft, which is the highest of any Northwestern basketball player in school history.

-Coffey went to Hopkins High School in Minnetonka, Minnesota where she was a McDonald's All-American.
+Coffey attended Hopkins High School in Minnetonka, Minnesota where she was a McDonald's All-American.

 She is the daughter of former NBA player, Richard Coffey, and the sister of current NBA player, Amir Coffey.